 Once it’s signed, you can file Form 1040 electronically or through the mail.

 Where to mail Form 1040

 If you want to file a paper return, the address to which you’ll send your return depends on the state in which you live.
 You can find that address in the IRS Instructions for Form 1040.

 However, if you’re able, e-filing is the preferred way to file IRS Form 1040.
 The IRS recommends that all eligible taxpayers file their returns electronically because it’s easier, more convenient, and more secure than paper filing.
 It can also help you get your tax refund faster.
 You can e-file your return using IRS Free File if your adjusted gross income is $66,000 or less.
 Otherwise, most tax prep software and tax professionals are authorized to electronically file Form 1040.

 Form 1040 filing deadline

-You’ll need to submit Form 1040 to the IRS by April 15, 2019, unless you’ve applied for an extension.
+You’ll need to submit Form 1040 to the IRS by April 15, 2020.
+If you need more time, you can request an extension.

 BenchTax connects you to a tax expert, trained by Bench.
 It’s tax filing, every deduction you deserve, and your smoothest tax season yet—done for you.